RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ![IPA vowel map](/assets/images/runeSchool2IPAmapNoSchwa.png)

+The original sound of ᛟ is still used for the NURSE vowel in some accents.
+NURSE is often very closely related to lettER, which is also closely related to commA.
+So whatever rune we use for NURSE should also be used for commA.

-We have pushed the acceptable range of this rune into ᚢ's territory and ᚢ has retreated towards the back.
+Because of this, we have pushed the acceptable range of this rune into ᚢ's territory and ᚢ has retreated towards the back.

 ## ᛟᛟᚱ for NURSE

-It just so happens that the original sound of ᛟ is still used for the NURSE vowel in some accents.

 Previously, the system used ᛟᚱ for both lettER and NURSE.
 As an American, I am totally fine with this.
 But I know that many English speakers have a strong distinction between these two phonemes.